 Resa Crane Bizzaro, PhD, an associate professor in the Department of

-English, Composition and Applied Linguistics Program, has been awarded
+English, Composition and Applied Linguistics Program, was awarded

-the Ray Coppler Disability Awareness Award for 2017-18.
+the Coppler Disability Awareness Award for 2017–18.
 She was nominated by one of her PhD students, John Grant.
-He wrote:
+At the time of her nomination, he wrote:

 “Dr. Resa Crane Bizzaro would be the first to acknowledge that she is not an expert concerning disability-related issues in higher education.
 Her interests focus on Indigenous Rhetoric, Multicultural Rhetoric, Native American Literature

 and Culture, Appalachian Literature and Culture, Feminist Theories, Composition Theories and Practices, and International Literacies.
 Nevertheless, Dr. Bizzaro understands that her interests, particularly related to the experiences of women and minority

 groups, often intersect with the disability experience, and, of course, any person can become disabled at any moment.
 Disability affects us all.

 “IUP’s published commitment to diversity reflects Dr. Bizzaro’s exemplary teaching practices.
 Dr. Bizzaro’s high ethical standards concerning equitable inclusion are evident as she ensures access for all students.
 At the same time, Dr. Bizzaro goes further

 to recognize the value of disability identity, disability theory, disability methodology, disability-related civil rights, proactive disability-considerate pedagogy, disability accommodation, and equitable access for students who experience disability.

 There is no doubt; Dr. Bizzaro goes beyond the what is typically expected of a teacher as she makes a deliberate effort to learn about the overall disability experience in all of its manifestations.
 The entire IUP community can benefit from Dr. Bizzaro’s